movestore/movestore.github.io/copilot-shiny-sdk.md

 }
 ```

-When the Shiny Module is called, these settings are transferred to the Shiny Module as parameters.
+When the Shiny App is called, these settings are transferred to the Shiny Module as parameters.

 ```
 #with parameters/settings from MoveApps